-See also W. S. Ramson: Australian English (Canberra, 1066)
+See also W. S. Ramson: Australian English (Canberra, 1966).

-p.290 W. S. Ramson's account of Pommy is a private communication to the authors.
-The definition will be in the forthcoming Australian National Dictionary.
+p.
+316 W. S. Ramson's account of Pommy is a private communication to the authors.
+The definition is now in the Australian National Dictionary.

-Chunder has two derivations: 1) as an abbreviation for "watch under", an ominous courtesy on board ship shouted from the upper decks for the protection of those below, and 2) rhyming slang chunder loo = spew (from a long-running cartoon series).
+Chunder has two derivations: 1. as an abbreviation for 'watch under', an ominous courtesy on board ship shouted from the upper decks for the protection of those below, and 2. rhyming slang chunder loo = spew (from a long-running cartoon series).